-Nathaniel joined the Department of Politics in September 2019 as an Associate Fellow on the Leverhulme Trust-funded project Rethinking Civil Society: History, Theory, Critique.
-Nathaniel’s research focuses on the history of political and constitutional thought in Germany and particularly G.W.F.
+Nathaniel joined the Department of Politics and International Relations in September 2019 as an Associate Fellow on the Leverhulme Trust-funded project Rethinking Civil Society: History, Theory, Critique.
+As of March 2021, he is a post-doctoral researcher on this project.
+Nathaniel’s research focuses on the history of political and constitutional thought and particularly G.W.F.
 Hegel’s relation to this tradition.

-In 2015, Nathaniel defended his doctorate at Brunel University, which successfully explored Hegel’s concept of the estates and its relation to modernity.
+In 2015, Nathaniel defended his doctorate at Brunel University, which successfully explored Hegel’s concept of estates and its relation to modernity.
 Since that time he has extended his research by publishing on Hobbes and his reception in the German tradition and Hegel’s interaction with Hobbes in his speculative theory of consciousness.
-Most recently, Nathaniel has been invited to contribute to a volume on the international law thinker Emer de Vattel as well as to a volume on the concept of crisis by the European Society for the History of Political Thought, of which he is an active member.

 2019: Collective Paranoia?
 The Schmitt/Kojève Debate, Journée d’études ‘Introduction à la lecture de Kojève’, Department of Philosophy, University of Namur BE

 2018: A Constitution in ‘Crisis’: Hegel’s Holy Roman Empire and its Depiction in the History of Political Thought, Crisis and Renewal in the History of Political Thought, Fifth International Conference ESHPT, Heidelberg DE